2much07/ark-ui-yolo12/readme-md.md

    - Train the model with your custom dataset

 2. **Create custom automation scripts**:
-   - Use `inventory_manager.py` as a template
+   - Use the example scripts as templates
-   - Create new scripts in the `examples` folder
+   - Create new scripts in the `automation/examples` folder
    - Run them with `run_automation.py`

 ## Available Automation Scripts